zdcwork/HEOM-QUICK2/README.md

 >               psfjob =T: use the Prony fitting spectrum decomposition scheme;
 >               psdfff =T: use the Fano spectrum decomposition scheme;
 >               psdjob=T: use the Padé spectrum decomposition scheme, now default;
->               itype_psf: the preset results of Prony scheme at different temperature;
+>               itype_psf: the preset results of Prony scheme at different temperature, see itype_psf_list.txt in /readme;
->               itype_fff: the preset results of Fano scheme with different scaling factors;
+>               itype_fff: the preset results of Fano scheme with different scaling factors, recommand itype_fff=3;
 >        converge: the control tag in iterative calculations;
 >                maxit0: the maximum step in iteration calculations;
 >                crit: the criterion in iteration calculations;